evelinaNor/FinalProjectAutomationTesting/README.md

      - 1.1.2 Step: Begin typing a search query, such as "bo"
      - 1.1.3 Step: Observe the suggested search queries that appear

-   Expected Result: The search bar displays a list of suggested search queries related to the user's input: "bord","boaxel","bokhylla", "bordslampa".
+   Expected Result: The search bar displays a list of suggested search queries related to the user's input: "bord", "boaxel", "bokhylla", "bordslampa".

 - 2 Scenario: Basic search in search bar
    - 2.1.
 Test case: Correct search results from a basic search query.